ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 For each data file in the folder we will create a `metadata control file` (mcf).
 [Mcf](https://geopython.github.io/pygeometa/reference/mcf/) is a convention from the [pygeometa](https://geopython.github.io/pygeometa) community.
 It is a [yaml](https://en.wikipedia.org/wiki/YAML) encoded subset of iso19139:2007.
 YAML is easy to read by humans and optimal for versioning.

-Idea of this approach is to manually capture as little metadata as needed for a file, auto derive as much as possible from the spatial file itself (format, extent, crs) and merge with higher level metadata to capture generic aspects (contact details, usage constraints, etc.)

 ```
 pip install pygeometa
 ```